mburnayev/B.BOYT/README.md

 ## Project Overview
 This portion of the system is comprised of the following components:
-- Raspberry Pi 3B+
+- Raspberry Pi 3B
 - USB Microphone
 - USB Speaker
-- Piezo element
+- FSR element
 - Motor

 The B.BOYT system starts off by passively listening to its environment, awaiting a user to address it.
 If the B.BOYT microphone captures audio that sounds like "boy", it will confirm that someone was addressing it by replying "yes father?"
-Should someone confirm their interaction with the B.BOYT by replying "beer," it will send a signal to actuate a motor inside of itself to rotate a step conveyer and dispense a drink to the user.
+Should someone confirm their interaction with the B.BOYT by replying "beer," it will send a signal to actuate a motor inside of itself to rotate a step conveyor and dispense a drink to the user.

 Here is an abstracted visualization of the project that the above text describes:\
 <img width="567" height="484" alt="Screenshot 2025-09-23 at 2 01 01 AM" src="https://github.com/user-attachments/assets/81191607-cc8a-4021-9bc4-1c147490db6b" />